 Use soapy water to clean your real wood doors with dishwashing liquid.
 Take time to dry them afterwards with a non-abrasive cloth or towel.
 Even though the wood has been treated to protect it from moisture, we always recommend you to take care.
 If any spots of grease or food are found on doors, you should clean them off as soon as you can.
 This is because damage can be caused by trying to remove marks after they’ve dried and hardened on the wood.

 Some wooden kitchen cabinets won’t have been lathered with a layer of protection.
 If so, you must keep a close eye on these.
-We recommend you use cleaning products that have been specifically designed for wooden surfaces.
+We recommend you use cupboard door cleaner that have been specifically designed for wooden surfaces.
 If you find scratches and marks on your doors, you can easily sand them away.

 Detergent is the best cleaner for painted doors.
 However, you don’t want anything that is too abrasive to the surface.
 General purpose cleaners will freshen up painted cabinets well, however you should always check the label to ensure it is suitable for your painted doors.
 If you have a gloss paint finish, these will need wiping down regularly but you won’t have to worry too much about staining.

 For glass panel doors, a simple glass cleaner will keep these cabinet surfaces clean.
 Vinegar diluted in lots of warm water is also a great solution.
 The glass should be cleaned gently as you don’t want to damage its patterned surface.